PianoTexas International Festival & Academy

 Master Classes

-The Master Classes are open to the general public.
-They are recorded and streamed over the Internet.
-Master Classes will be also available as part of the Media Package for the participants to purchase.
+The Master Classes are open to the public and are recorded and streamed through the Internet.
+Performances will be also available as part of the Media Package prepared by the staff of PianoTexas for the benefit of the participants.

 Private Lessons

-The Artistic Director is responsible for the allocation of all private lessons and his decisions are final.
+The Executive Director is responsible for the allocation of all private lessons and his decisions are final.

 Active and General Observers